 Add a twist and taste some of the best ciders

 Blue mountains region is the most visited destination of all visitors to Sydney.
 Is the Blue Mountains only offers sightseeing?
-That’s story shared by cookie-cutter large bus tour operators and many travelers seem to believe Three Sisters is the Blue Mountains.
+That’s story shared by cookie-cutter large bus Blue Mountains tour operators and many travelers seem to believe Three Sisters is the Blue Mountains.
 Do you know that there are few craft distillers in the Blue Mountains region?
 Hillbilly is our first choice.
 Hillbilly produces a great range of craft cider range.
 And some of them are Vintage version, Sweet Julie, and Scrumpy ciders.
-The shed shop located in 2270 Bells line road, Bilpin.
-Friday from 12 to 5 pm, Saturday from 11 to 5 pm and Sunday from 11 to 5 pm the shed opens and adds a twist to your brewery tour from Sydney by tasting a finer cider.
+The shed shop located at 2270 Bells line road, Bilpin.
+Friday from 12 to 5 pm, Saturday from 11 to 5 pm, and Sunday from 11 to 5 pm the shed opens and adds a twist to your brewery tour from Sydney by tasting a finer cider.